 When flying a drone, it’s important to manage risks.
 However, accidents still happen.
-If you’re flying for commercial use, you’ll want to consider on-demand drone liability insurance.
+If you’re flying for commercial use, you’ll want to consider drone liability insurance.
 Machines aren’t always predictable, so insurance can protect you from claims of bodily injury or property damage to someone’s house or car for instance.

 FAA drone regulations for flying